 This Gutenberg heading block allows you to add headings to your web pages.
 Their size and thickness are predefined inside 6 heading types, from H1 to H6.
 You can drag the heading block to the section you want on your page, or add the block from any “+” sign on your canvas.

 When you select the heading block, you will see a toolbar on top of it, with several basic editing options.
 In a previous chapter we explained the common editing options for all blocks.
-In the case of the heading block, here are the ones that apply: positioning, alignment, duplicate, insert before, insert after, group, and remove block.
+In the case of the heading block, here are the ones that apply: positioning, alignment, duplicate, insert before, insert after, copy style, paste style, paste style and link, and remove block.
+The copy and paste styling options are available with the PRO plans.

 Now, here are the specific editing options for the headings block: